 The School fully recognises that the constraints above mean that parents are unlikely to be able to meet with all of their child(ren)’s subject teachers in Key Stage 3.
 Experience suggests that this fits with most parents’ preference.
 We would recommend that parents of younger children prioritise meeting with their child(ren)’s English, Mathematics and Science teachers and perhaps three other teachers based on individual preference.
 These challenges are addressed in Key Stages 4 and 5 when the smaller number of subjects studied typically allows for meetings with all teachers.

-Please note that meetings will be seven minutes long, with a strict cut-off in order to allow teachers to be able to see all their students.
+Please note that meetings will be five minutes long, with a strict cut-off in order to allow teachers to be able to see all their students.